Contents of Article

 The Y Balance Test™ was developed to refine the lengthy process of conducting the Star Excursion Balance Test.
-As such, most of the supportive research for the Y Balance Test™ is based upon the investigations conducted on the Star Excursion Balance Test.
-Nevertheless, the Y Balance Test™ has not only proven itself to have a high-level of test–retest reliability, but also to be a sensitive indicator of injury risk amongst athletes.
+As such, most of the supportive research for the Y Balance Test™ is based on the investigations conducted on the Star Excursion Balance Test.
+Nevertheless, the Y Balance Test™ has not only proven itself to have a high level of test–retest reliability but also to be a sensitive indicator of injury risk among athletes.

 What is the Y Balance Test?

-The Y Balance Test™ (YBT) is a simple, yet reliable, test used to measure dynamic balance (1).
+The Y Balance Test™ (YBT) is a simple, yet reliable, test used to measure dynamic balance and a person’s risk of injury (1).
+The test can be performed on both the upper and lower quarters of the body.
 It was developed to standardise the modified Star Excursion Balance Test (mSEBT), improve its practicality, and make it commercially available (1).
 Since then, the YBT has gone on to become an extremely popular test due to its simplicity and reliability.

 Why use the Y Balance Test?